funfunvietnam/funfunvietnam.github.io/_posts/2019-01-24-a-traditional-childrens-song-for-vietnamese-tet-festival.md

 When you're watching the video, you can notice that the characters hold a bamboo tube and shake it with coin sound.
 That is one of the custom: storing money in a piggy bank.

 Saving money is a good habit for educating children about financial concept.
-However, *the coin things* right now is disappear in current Vietnam situation.
+However, *the coin things* right now is disappear in Vietnam.
 Because of the inflation of this country, it only remains bill, no more coin anymore.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/VJ5W2tfGhVw" allowfullscreen></iframe>